Finally got to see the Dodgers play at home

-It's a holiday weekend, so I thought I'd take a holiday from all the serious stuff to write a bit about a baseball team I'm sorry never got to see play -- the Brooklyn Dodgers.
+It’s a holiday weekend, so I thought I’d take a holiday from all the serious stuff to write a bit about a baseball team I’m sorry I never got to see play — the Brooklyn Dodgers.

 I was born in Brooklyn, but too late to ever see them play at Ebbets Field before they moved to Los Angeles.